 Coaching you do within the class sessions do not count towards any credential – they are part of the requirements for completing the course.
 The same is true with the mentor coaching you do in some classes.

-While peer coaching is also a course requirement in many of our classes, the BCC allows you to count the time when you are coaching (not being coached or sharing observations) in peer groups to count as experience hours.
-The ICF will now not allow those to count towards pro-bono hours.
+While peer coaching is also a course requirement in many of our classes, the BCC allows you to count the time when you are coaching (not being coached or sharing observations) in peer groups to count as experience hours and the ICF will allow those to count towards pro-bono hours.

 On the other hand, if you and a classmate, or other coach, decide to coach each other outside of the course requirements, that is considered to be bartered or paid coaching hours since you are each providing a service to the other, and for the ICF, there should be a coaching agreement in place for these to count as paid.

 And finally, a number of students have asked about volunteering as a coach with a non-profit organization.
 Those hours will count as experience hours for the BCC, and as pro-bono hours for the ICF.

 Since things change often, always check the most recent requirements on the applicable website.

 Hope this helps.
 If not, please don’t hesitate to give me a call.

 Ellen Neiley Ritter, Ph.D., BCC

 888.267.1206 x 101

 Direct Dial 330.974.1244